Poco-LLC/AdditionsMC/README.md

 A. It is client-side only.
 A server-side version will only be released if enough people want it.

-Q. Are there questions fake?
+Q. Are these questions fake?

-A. The client-side and server-side one i real. *This* question is fake.
+A. The client-side and server-side one is real. *This* question is fake.

 Q. ?